On Embeddings for Numerical Features in Tabular Deep Learning: Embeddings for numerical features

 In the following two sections, we describe two simple algorithms for building bins suitable for \PLE.
 Namely, we rely on the classic binning algorithms \citep{discretization-review} and one of the two algorithms is unsupervised, while another one utilizes labels for constructing bins.

-\subsubsection{Obtaining Bins from Quantiles}
+\subsubsection{Obtaining bins from quantiles}

 A natural baseline way to construct the bins for \PLE\ is by splitting value ranges according to the uniformly chosen empirical quantiles of the corresponding individual feature distributions.
-Formally, for the $i$-th feature:
+Formally, for the $i$-th feature: $b_t = \texttt{Q}_{\frac{t}{T}}\left(\{x_i^{j(num)}\}_{j \in J_{train}}\right)$, where \texttt{Q} is the empirical quantile function.
+Trivial bins of zero size are removed.
+In \autoref{A:synthetic}, we demonstrate the usefulness of the proposed scheme on the synthetic GBDT-friendly dataset described in section 5.1 in \citet{revisiting}.